The summer of 1934 was one of the most memorable for Virgin Islanders!

 The Passing of the President

-Eleven years after the President's memorable visit to the Virgin Islands, he passed way at his cottage in Warm Springs, Georgia.
+Eleven years after the President's memorable visit, he passed way at his cottage in Warm Springs, Georgia.

 The nation was grief stricken.
 Upon hearing the sad news, our grandmother wrote a poem about him.
 I think it reflected the way many Virgin Islanders felt.